bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/creation.md

 Identity is used for assocaiting the new validator to the old validator created on the Beacon Chain, to facilitate delegators moving their stakes to the same validator operator when [migrations](../users/stake-migration.md).
-If you are creating a new validator without any need for such association, you can leave it empty.
+If you never create a validator in this [page](https://www.bnbchain.org/en/staking), you can leave it empty.

-Please down load BC client binary here: https://github.com/bnb-chain/node/releases/tag/v0.10.19
+Please download BC client binary here: https://github.com/bnb-chain/node/releases/tag/v0.10.19

 #### Local Key